Why Choose Our LLC Formation Service?

 What are the maintenance requirements of an LLC?

-LLCs have fewer ongoing requirements compared to their corporation counterparts.
+LLCs have fewer ongoing requirements compared to corporations.
 For example, an LLC is not required to keep minutes or hold annual meetings.
-An LLC also does not have a board of directors, and isn't held to the same record keeping standards of a corporation.
-Keep in mind that the state of incorporation in will have its own set of annual requirements.
-That includes filing the required business licenses and permits, which vary from state to state.
+There's no board of directors, and the record-keeping standards are less stringent than those for corporations.
+However, the state of incorporation will have its own set of annual requirements, including the need to file an LLC and obtain necessary business licenses and permits which vary from state to state.

 Be sure to check in with your Secretary of State to ensure you don't accidentally miss any required filings.